The Twitch Graveyard

 • ☠️ Twitch Sings: April 2019 - December 2020

 Twitch Sings was a karaoke-style game that allowed creators to sing along to music licensed by Twitch.
 It featured interactive gaming elements, including chat-based engagement, challenges, and a scoring system.
 It also allowed collaboration in the form of duets with other singers.
-Ultimately, it wasn't popular enough to justify the cost of licensing the music.
+Ultimately, it needed to be more popular to justify the cost of music licensing.

 • ☠️ Premieres: January 2018 - April 2020